lanimall/webMethods-devops-provisioning/README.md

 docker-compose -f docker-compose-runtimesetup-is_stateful.yml up setup_provisioning
 ```

-After 10s of miniutes, all products should have been installed on each node,
+After 10s of minutes, all products should have been installed on each node,
 which you can verify by login to Command Central UI (see next section "Testing Results")

 ### Testing results